brogers111/se_project_react/README.md

 ## Description

 The WTWR application provides users with a clothing selection based on the weather in their area, using the Open Weather API.
+The add clothes modal is accessible in the footer and the profile tabs, allowing users to upload their own clothing items for selection.
+The clothing item modal also allows users to delete clothing items when necessary.
+All CRUD operations are done with a mock json-server using the db.json file.

 ## Tech Stack